Public Safety Services

 Our Public Safety Officers are trained in first aid, CPR, and AED (Automatic External Defibrillation) and routinely respond to medical emergencies.
 Our vehicles are equipped with a comprehensive First Aid kit, as are campus buildings.
 All medical emergencies occurring on campus should be reported by dialing 911 and the Department of Public Safety and Security at (603) 888-1666.

 It happens, students get locked out of rooms and staff and faculty get locked out of offices.
 We can help!
-For students, the first lockout service is free and every subsequent request for access is $10.

 You would be surprised at the number of items that can’t be returned to the rightful owner because they weren’t labeled with vital information (serial numbers, model, etc.).
 Don’t let this happen to you!
 Operation Identification is a campus crime prevention program open to students, staff, and faculty.
 The goal is to identify your property by engraving items and tracking important information such as serial and model numbers.